 What To Expect When You Visit the Greenville Zoo

-You can bring your own picnic or snacks into the zoo or you can promise the kids a tasty treat at the zoo concession stand.
+You can bring your own picnic or snacks or you can promise the kids a tasty treat at the concession stand.
 There are several covered areas that are perfect for a picnic spot.
 My kids and I always enjoy snacks with giraffes at the shaded benches in front of their enclosure.

 With the exception of the reptile house, all of the zoo is an outdoor experience.
 However, the tree cover of the zoo is a relief on hot days.